ninest/husker/content/guides/free/index.md

 ## Video, music, and streaming

 - <Husky /> [Xfinity](https://xfinityoncampus.com/): Search for "Northeastern", and use campus Wi-Fi.
 Can also be used for HBO Max.
+See [instructions](https://northeastern.service-now.com/tech?id=kb_article&sys_id=117a75791b5a389058845420604bcb26) on how to enable.
 - [Spotify](https://www.spotify.com/us/student/): Discounted Spotify Premium, Hulu, and Showtime.
 - [YouTube Premium](https://support.google.com/youtube/answer/9158808?hl=en&co=GENIE.Platform%3DAndroid)
 - [PeacockTV](https://www.peacocktv.com): Log in through Xfinity.